Although Skateistan began as an Afghan NGO, it has become a worldwide phenomenon involving people all around the world.

 Simon arrived in Afghanistan in February 2010 and worked as a volunteer with Skateistan for one year.
 Simon has worked as a journalist, publisher and art director for eight years in Paris, where he now lives again since leaving Kabul.
 His goal is to connect Western European media with Skateistan.
 He has been skating for over 15 years.

 Artistic Directors, Board of Directors

-Alexandra and Ana are Berlin-based designers and artists supporting Skateistan since the early days.
-They are Skateistan´s artistic directors and part of the Berlin-based art and design collective C-D-A-P.
+Alexandra Bald and Ana Lessing are Berlin-based designers and artists supporting Skateistan since the early days.
+They are Skateistan´s artistic directors and founded the art-project Once Upon a Time which started at Skateistan Kabul.

 They can be contacted at email@example.com or +49 162 130 66 19

 Markus helped found the German Skateistan association in 2009 on the request of Skateistan's Deputy Director, Max Henninger.
 When Sonja Eller resigned in 2011 Markus took over as chairman in the German entity.
 As an online-journalist he helps to keep the German website alive.

 Markus can be contacted at firstname.lastname@example.org